Extracts - Personal Stories

 I hit puberty once I turned 11 or 12.
 This is when things began to really go downhill, as I realized I was transgender.
 My parents did not take this well.
 I was told I was just copying other people, and that I would always be their 'daughter'.
 I was not allowed to choose my own clothes, cut my hair, wear a chest binder or wear any clothing that were not from the girl’s section.
 Nor was I allowed to use a different name or pronoun, or even look uncomfortable without being punished and yelled at when mis-gendered.
 At 12, I began self-harming and attempted suicide for the first time.
 After my mother found out about my self-harm, she began making me stand naked in front of her each night so she could inspect my body.
 Despite my expressed discomfort, I was told my privacy was a privilege I would have to “earn back.” ...

-Extract taken from Zack Benz's's story in PTSD.
+Extract taken from Zacks story featured in the book PTSD.

 A DAY TO BE REMEMBERED